 Before strapping a weight vest to do a CrossFit workout of the day, there are 3 main factors you must consider.

 Your Level of Fitness

 Do you find yourself struggling in CrossFit WODs and always have to scale?
 Do you struggle to complete your workouts within the set time cap?
 Or do you only manage to work out once or twice in a week?
-If this describes you, it is important you build up your fitness level first and thereafter add extra resistance.
+If this describes you, it is important you build up your fitness level first and after that add extra resistance.
 Even so, it is recommended you start with a light vest and then gradually head towards the weight vest.